PaleBlueDot-repo/newstok-python-apis/README.md

 This application provides a variety of functionalities designed to handle different tasks, including machine learning, text processing, and web scraping.
 Below are the key features:

 - **Text-to-Image Generation:** Converts a text prompt into a generated image using advanced machine learning models.
-- **Fake News Classification:** Analyzes and classifies news snippets as real or fake, helping to identify misinformation.
 - **News Summarization:** Summarizes lengthy news articles into concise summaries, making it easier to digest large amounts of information.
 - **News Scraping:** Fetches and processes news articles from various sources, both in Bengali and English, based on specified categories.
-- **Flexible API Endpoints:** Offers multiple endpoints for interacting with the above functionalities, making it easy to integrate into other applications or services.

 ## Prerequisites